oresttokovenko/oresttokovenko.github.io/_posts/0000-00-00-anki_python.markdown

 tags:   [Python]
 ---

 I am no stranger to the ever-evolving world of technology as a user of the Data tools/services ecosystem.
-Recently, I've been diving into the intricacies of Java for its high-performance capabilities, scalability, and seamless integration with popular technologies like Apache Flink and Kafka.
+Recently, I've been diving into the intricacies of Java for its high-performance capabilities, scalability, and seamless integration with popular technologies like Apache Flink, Iceberg and Kafka (which all consist of a majority Java codebase).
 To help me retain all the knowledge I've been acquiring, I rely on my trusty Anki app.
 With its spaced repetition magic and flashcard-style recall, Anki has been my go-to learning companion.

 But, as you might expect, creating Anki cards manually for every concept in the "Learning Java, 5th Edition" by Marc Loy can be quite a chore.
 So, like any good engineer, I decided to automate this process using Python and ChatGPT.
 In this blog post, I will show you how I used these tools to create custom Anki decks that help me learn Java more efficiently.